(Bryophytes of the Driftless Area)

 There is a region in the upper Mississippi basin without deposits of glacial sediments known as the Driftless Area (DA); it encompasses part of the states of Minnesota, Wisconsin, Iowa and Illinois.
 Geological evidence suggests that the DA was indeed not covered by ice during the most recent glacial episodes; it was, to a certain extent, like an island in an ocean of ice.
 The DA was what we call a glacial refugium where the populations of some species of plants and animals could survive during the glaciations.
 This explains why, today, we can find there several very unique species that are absent in the rest of the region or that only re-appear many miles up in the north.
 Some of those relictual populations have survived until the present; they represent an invaluable component of the natural heritage of the American Midwest.

-I am interested in the bryophytes (mosses and other tiny plants) of the DA, and particularly those living in a distinct ecosystem: the algific talus slopes.
+We are particularly interested in a distinct feature of the DA: the algific talus slopes.
 They are karstic limestone banks that hold frozen pools of water inside and release cold air through vents in the rock.
 These air currents create a microclimate around the vents that is consistently cool even during the summer.
 Many glacial relicts have survived in these slopes during millennia and predate the latest glaciations.
 A good example is the tiny snail Discus macclintocki that was thought to be completely extinct until it was found in the DA.
-The flora of these slopes is also special, with many endemic or nearly endemic species such as the Northern wild monkshood (Aconitum noveboracense) or Sullivant’s coolwort (Sullivantia sullivantii).
+The flora of these slopes is also special, with many rare species such as the Northern wild monkshood (Aconitum noveboracense) or Sullivant’s coolwort (Sullivantia sullivantii).

-Second, I want to test to what extent some of the relevant boreal bryophyte species present in the DA are preglacial relics that have survived in the DA during the past millennia.
+We want to test to what extent some of the relevant boreal bryophyte species present in the DA are preglacial relics that have survived in situ during the past millennia.
 The answer is not obvious since mosses are dispersed by spores and their biogeography frequently diverges from the patterns followed by other plants.
 If a moss population of the DA is relictual, it will show a higher genetic diversity than the populations that colonized an area after the retreat of the ice sheet, and this can be tested by different DNA profiling techniques.
 The results will help us to understand how mosses are dispersed and how they react to environmental change through time.

-Starting in the spring of 2017 I will begin the field work in the DA.
-If you are a student of Augustana College and you are interested in this project, contact me.
+Starting in the fall of 2017 we began the field work in the DA.
+If you are a student of Augustana College and you are interested in this project, contact us.
 There are opportunities to collaborate in the field and in the lab.